 All employees who

-(1) are employed by ESU and have completed not less than 12 months or not less than one academic year in a benefits eligible positon: and
+(1) are employed by ESU and have completed not less than 12 months or not less than one academic year in a benefits-eligible position prior to the first official start date of classes for which they are requesting assistance; and

-Employees who have received assistance in a prior semester or summer session must have satisfactorily completed the course(s) supported by this program in order to receive continued support.
+Employees who have previously received assistance must have satisfactorily completed the course(s) in the prior semester in which a grade is available and supported by this program in order to receive continued support.
 (See VII below.)

 IV.
 Approval of Courses

 Tuition assistance will be available for all regular and continuing education courses offered by Emporia State University.
-The course or seminar must be taken for credit, and provide professional growth or development to the employee, or be job-related training.
-A course previously supported by tuition assistance that has been satisfactorily completed wil not be eligible for futher funding.
+The course must be taken for credit, and provide growth or development to the employee, or benefit the University.
 A course previously supported by tuition assistance that has been satisfactorily completed will not be eligible for further funding.
+Awards may be approved on a contingent basis with approval from Human Resources on a case by case circumstance.

 V. Determination of Tuition Awards